Materials-Consortia/OPTIMADE/optimade.rst

 The reason for this limitation is to avoid name collisions with metadata fields defined by the OPTIMADE standard in the future that apply also to database-specific data fields.

 Implementation of the :field:`meta` field is OPTIONAL.
-However, when an implementation supports the :field:`meta` field, it SHOULD return the metadata for any of the fields that are in the response as well as metadata that applies to the entries as a whole.
+However, when an implementation supports the :field:`meta` field, it SHOULD return the metadata for any of the fields that are in the response.

 Example of a response in the JSON response format with two structure entries that each include a metadata property for the attribute field :field:`element_ratios` and the database specific per entry metadata field :field:`_exmpl_uploader` :